Bwca/package_iso-datestring-validator/README.md

 ### Time validation

-Time string in HH:mm:ss.fff format can be validated with the **isValidTime** function.
+Time string in HH:mm:ss.fff±hh:mm format can be validated with the **isValidTime** function.
 Seconds and fractions are optional.
 However, if using fractions min number of numbers is 1 and max is 9.
+Zone offset is optional as well, its check is switched off by default.

 ```
 import { isValidTime } from 'iso-datestring-validator';